swiss-seismological-service/scrtdd/README.md

 scrtdd --debug-wf --load-profile-wf profileName
 ```

+#### 2.2.4 Using ph2dt

-Note 2: it is possible to use ph2dt utility to perform the clustering.
+It is possible to use ph2dt utility to perform the clustering.
 It this case the scrtdd configuration `step2options.clusteing.*` will not be used.
 Instead, ph2dt will be run to generate dt.ct file, and for each entry in the generated dt.ct file the cross correlation will be performed and the relative dt.cc file created.

 ```
 scrtdd --reloc-profile profileName --use-ph2dt /some/path/ph2dt.inp [--ph2dt-path /some/path/ph2dt]
 ```

+#### 2.2.5 Useful options

 There are also some other interesting catalong related options: